15 Iconic and Famous Buildings in Barcelona to Add to Your Bucket List

 6. La Sagrada Familia

-Despite still being under construction, this Roman Catholic church draws huge numbers of tourists, so prepare to brave the crowds.
+Despite still being under construction, this Roman Catholic church is considered some of the best architecture in Barcelona.
+It consistently draws huge numbers of tourists year round, so prepare to brave the crowds.

 The main highlight of the interior of La Sagrada Familia are the columns that stretch toward the ceiling.